allaway/ra2-docker-demo/README.md

-# RA2 Docker Demo
+# hello-world RA2 DREAM Challenge Docker Demo

 The purpose of this repository is to provide a template for creating a Docker image for submission to this challenge, and to discuss the required components of your Docker image for it to be pass validation and be scored.
+You can inspect the docker image itself by logging into the Synapse docker repository (`docker login docker.synapse.org`) and pulling the image (`docker pull docker.synapse.org/syn20545111:hello-world`).

 ## Basic Requirements